 To complete an application for consent to import, supply, or export a medical device that does not comply with the Essential Principles, please complete the online application form available on the TGA Business Services (TBS) portal.

-A guidance document with instructions on how to complete the consent application form can be downloaded from this page in the Related Information section.
+A guidance document with instructions on how to complete the consent application form can be downloaded from this page in the 'More information' section below.

 To provide feedback on the application form, please complete the survey available on the TGA Consultation Hub.